Text Size

 • Medical malpractice payments;

-• State licensure actions taken by a State medical or dental board;
+• State licensure actions taken by a state medical or dental board;

 • Clinical privileges actions;